hhz-lab/PinMyMetal/README.md

 **Display all possible options**

 `./metal3d.py --help`

+**For example, using the PDB structure 3mnd as input, the output results are saved in the 'output_data' directory.**

+`python3 excute.py -p 3mnd`

 No non-standard hardware is required.
 Installation and prediction process can typically be completed within 1 hour on a "normal" desktop computer.